ropensci/emld/README.md

 format.
 In particular, this package emphasizes tools for working with linked data through the JSON-LD format.
 This package is not meant to replace `EML`, as it does not support the more complex operations found in that package.
-Rather, it provides a minimalistic but powerful way of working with EML documents that can be used by itself or as a backend for those complex operations.
+Rather, it provides a minimalist but powerful way of working with EML documents that can be used by itself or as a backend for those complex operations.
 The next release of the EML R package will use `emld` under the hood.